abhishek-kumar-code/Redfish_Public/RedfishInteroperabilityProfiles.md

 ##### Example

-This example shows the 'Reset' action as required for this resource, along with the required parameter 'ResetType', which must support the values of 'ForceOff' and 'PowerCycle'.
+This example shows the `Reset` action as required for this resource, along with the required parameter `ResetType`, which must support the values of `ForceOff` and `PowerCycle`.

 ~~~
    "ActionRequirements": {